Center for Pandemic Research

 Investigators: Suresh Naidu, Adam Reich, and Alexander Hertel-Fernandez

 Prior to COVID-19, service-sector workers suffered from poor working conditions and little voice in the workplace or the political arena.
-The pandemic has made conditions worse for these workers in many ways, but has also recast many as "essential" in the eyes of the public.
-Moreover, despite widespread unemployment, we see a surprising level of interest in workplace collective action among these workers.
-Our project seeks to understand whether and how the shock of the pandemic might generate collective action to rebuild the economic and political power of the service-sector.
+The pandemic made conditions worse for these workers in many ways, but also recast many as "essential" in the eyes of the public.
+Moreover, despite widespread unemployment, researchers saw a surprising level of interest in workplace collective action among these workers.
+This project sought to understand whether and how the shock of the pandemic might generate collective action to rebuild the economic and political power of the service-sector.
 Working directly with unions and worker associations, we use state-of-the-art research methods to study what workers want from labor organizations and the effects of new forms of collective action in the workplace, labor market, and politics.

 Vaccine Safety and Confidence-Building Working Group

-The Vaccine Safety and Confidence-Building Working Group, based at Columbia University’s Center for Pandemic Research and supported by Schmidt Futures, will catalyze and support projects that generate, scale and analyze actively-collected vaccine safety surveillance and pharmaco-vigilance data in Africa.
-The aim is to monitor adverse events to help clinicians intervene if necessary to save lives and increase public trust and confidence in vaccines through the rigorous collection and dissemination of this data .
+The Vaccine Safety and Confidence-Building Working Group, based at Columbia University’s Center for Pandemic Research and supported by Schmidt Futures, catalyzed and supported projects that generated, scaled, and analyzed actively-collected vaccine safety surveillance and pharmaco-vigilance data in Africa.
+The aim was to monitor adverse events to help clinicians intervene if necessary to save lives and increase public trust and confidence in vaccines through the rigorous collection and dissemination of this data .
 Not only are these capabilities a crucial priority if COVID-19 is to be vanquished on the continent, they will also be essential infrastructure for future pandemics and rapid vaccination campaigns.
 To be successful, such projects will require considerable amounts of public, institutional, and corporate funding.
-VacSafe WG will help surface and support projects with the potential to scale through seed funding that can be leveraged for additional support.
+VacSafe WG helped surface and support projects with the potential to scale through seed funding that could be leveraged for additional support.

-Members of the VacSafe Working Group compile a monthly briefing for the United States' Congressional Research Service.
-The briefing details vaccination progress in Africa with emphasis on vaccine safety/efficacy, acquisition, fill and manufacture capabilities, distribution progress, and intellectual property/technology transfer developments.
+Members of the VacSafe Working Group compiled a monthly briefing for the United States' Congressional Research Service.
+The briefing detailed vaccination progress in Africa with emphasis on vaccine safety/efficacy, acquisition, fill and manufacture capabilities, distribution progress, and intellectual property/technology transfer developments.
 Publicly accessible versions of the first two monthly briefings are available here.

 Past events hosted and sponsored by the Center for Pandemic Research include: